Prajwal5180/CAF-Secure-Methodology/03-Azure-Firewall-Premium.md

 For more information, see `https://learn.microsoft.com/en-us/azure/firewall/premium-features`

 In this exercise, you will explore Azure Firewall premium features and will add diagnostics settings to the firewall.
-You will also perform test IDPS for HTTP traffic which helps in the detection of atacks.
+You will also perform test IDPS for HTTP traffic which helps in the detection of attacks.
 You will also create Routes, and Subnets in the existing Route table and configure the TLS inspection and Application rules in the firewall policy to perform web testing.

 ## **Task 1: Add firewall diagnostics settings**